 Let’s face it: when homeowners and contractors match up, the connection can be the beginning of a beautiful relationship.
 A healthy contracting business should generate about 50% of its leads from repeat customers or referrals, so it pays to woo your clientele the right way.

 But developing that kind of client/contractor partnership takes work—and it starts by finding the right kind of customers in the first place.
 These are the kinds of homeowners who are such a joy to work with that you practically get goosebumps every time they call.
 Clients like these can easily turn into lifelong customers, but only if you lay the groundwork for a successful relationship.
-As our Valentine’s treat to you, today we’ll teach you how to find quality leads—and keep them coming back for more!
+As our Valentine’s treat to you, today we’ll teach you how to find quality home improvement contractor leads—and keep them coming back for more!

 Identifying Clients That Make Your Contractor’s Heart Go Pitter-Patter

 You can’t expect to get any dates if you don’t put yourself out there (that’s pretty much why dating apps like Tinder exist in the first place).
 The same rule applies to your business, too.
 The more time you spend on lead-building, the better your chances for a genuine connection.

 Of course, there are leads, and then there are quality leads—blindly playing the numbers game isn’t a great strategy for your business or your love life.
 So the question then is how can you find leads that are both likely to convert and fit within your business model, budget, and timeline?

 - Invest in lead building.
 Sounds obvious, right?
 But for many small residential contractors, it’s a vital leap to make to go from part-time handyman to full-scale business owner.
 Top remodeling businesses dedicate almost 60% of their earnings, on average, to winning new business, so if you want to play with the big boys, you’re going to have to spend some money (and time!) creating a lead generation strategy.